habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 command line options, instantiates classes/subclasses defined from Open Provision API and displays helpful messages to users.
 As mentioned previously, developers are encouraged to modify provision.py or write their own applications that fit their own requirements.
 It is also possible to completely utilize Open Provision API without any standalone applications.
-For example, if developers have their existing applications and would like to add provisioning capabilities for the NVIDIA FLARE system, they can add API calls to Open Provision API to generate required outputs.
+For example, if developers have their existing applications and would like to add provisioning capabilities for the [BLINDED] FLARE system, they can add API calls to Open Provision API to generate required outputs.

 Provisioner